 Other tips to DIY clean up Windows “junk files”

-To make hidden files shown go to Search > Control Panel > File Explorer Options > Views
+To make hidden files shown go to Search > Control Panel > File Explorer Options > Views.

-By default the setting is set to “Dont show hidden files, folders or drives” change it to “Show hidden files, folders and drives” Click ‘Apply’ ‘OK’
+By default, the setting is set to “Don’t show hidden files, folders or drives” change it to “Show hidden files, folders and drives” Click ‘Apply‘ ‘OK‘

-Then go to Local Disc (C:) > Users > ‘Your PC Username’ > Appdata > Local > Temp
+Then, go to Local Disc (C:) > Users > ‘Your PC Username’ > Appdata > Local > Temp.

 You can do this as your regular disk cleanup for maintaining your PC.